cronofy/cronofy-node/README.md

 ### deleteEvent(options,[, callback])
 Returns an empty string/promise for an empty string on success.
 #### Options Object
- - **calendar_id** - required - the id of the calender that the event will be deleted from.
+ - **calendar_id** - required - the id of the calendar that the event will be deleted from.
  - **access_token** - required - The access_token.
  - **event_id** - required - An id for the event you want to delete.